JupiterOne/sdk/docs/integrations/development.md

 ###### `--module` or `-m`

-If you prefer to not to place your integration configuration in one of the supported file paths, you can optionally specify the `--module` or `-m` option and provide a path to your integration file.
+If you prefer not to place your integration configuration in one of the supported file paths, you can optionally specify the `--module` or `-m` option and provide a path to your integration file.